Valentin Bădoi

-Valentin Emanoil Bădoi (born 16 December 1975) is a Romanian former football full back, currently a manager.
-In his career Bădoi played for teams such as FCM Bacău, Rapid București, Steaua București, FC Politehnica Timișoara and Universitatea Craiova.
+Valentin Emanoil Bădoi (born 16 December 1975) is a Romanian professional football manager and former player, currently in charge at Liga III club Petrolul II Ploiești.

 International career

 Valentin Bădoi played 10 games for Romania, making his debut under coach Victor Pițurcă on 9 February 2005, when he came as a substitute and replaced Mirel Rădoi in the 81st minute of a friendly match, which ended 2–2 against Slovakia.
 His following two games were a 2–0 home victory against Czech Republic and a 1–0 away victory against Finland at the 2006 World Cup qualifiers.
 Bădoi's last appearance for the national team was on 16 August 2006 in a friendly against Cyprus which ended with a 2–0 victory.